CharlyMartin/portfolio/src/data/articles/perfect-react-component-ui/index.md

 ## That's it, folks!

 And there you have it, my perfect React component!
 If you wish to play with the code, I created a CodeSandbox demo.
-I hope you learned something new or at least enjoyed reading this article.
+I hope you learned something or at least enjoyed reading this article.
 I will come back to it and update it as I learn new things and change my mind on some of the points I made.

 Happy hacking!